Ugocode/Ugocode/README.md

-I am a software developer / data scientist who is passionate about creating technology to improve lives and economies.
+I am a Flutter developer and a technical writer.
+I do a little bit of data science work sometimes.
+I am passionate about creating technology to improve lives and economies.

-I love solving  programing challenges.

 <!--I am from Nigeria 🇳🇬-->

-I have a passion for learning and solving programming problems, I have built and designed websites for companies, government organisations and individuals.
-I have done lots of work in Data Science finding solutions to business problems which you can find some here in my repositories.
-I am currently working with Flutter  to create crossplatform apps that solves real world problems and gives people joy.
+I have a passion for learning and solving programming problems.

-You can see a little of my web works on [https://ugocode.netlify.app/#/](https://ugocode.netlify.app/#/)
+You can find some of my mobile and web design projects here and on [https://ugocode.netlify.app/#/](https://ugocode.netlify.app/#/)

-When I am not building or learning new stuff I love watching musical vidoes or doing some outdoor fun stuff
+Whenever I'm not building or learning new technologies, I love watching musical videos or catching outdoor fun.

 ##            Stats ✨